The Initial Estate Planning Consultation

 The premarital agreement process is similar to the estate planning process.
 You will be asked to complete a client questionnaire and attend an in-person initial meeting.
 We will draft the agreement for a fixed fee (or review the agreement drafted by your fiancé’s attorney), but our negotiation of the agreement with the attorney representing your fiancé will be charged at our normal hourly rates.

-For estate administration, we will provide you with a list of items that are needed for us to administer the estate.
+For estate administration, we will provide you with a list of items that are needed for us to administer the estate at the beginning of the estate planning process.
 If you prefer, we can visit the decedent’s home with you to collect all of the needed information.
 Once we have determined the scope of the project, we will charge either a fixed percentage of the estate assets or our hourly rates, depending on the circumstances.

 Whether you are serving as a trustee of a trust for a friend or relative or we have agreed to serve in that role for you, we can prepare annual accountings for the trust and deliver them to the beneficiaries or their representatives.
 The accountings help limit the trustee’s exposure to fiduciary liability.